 The LECOM Department of Police and Security maintains a Daily Crime Log of all criminal incidents that are reported on the campuses and satellite facilities, pursuant to federal and state statutes.
 The contents of the Daily Crime Log are open to public inspection.
 Any student or prospective student, faculty member, or staff member of LECOM wishing to examine the Daily Crime Log may do so.
-The Daily Crime Log is located in LECOM Department of Police and Security Offices in Erie, Bradenton, and Elmira for Erie, Bradenton, DeFuniak Springs, and Elmira campuses, respectively.
-At LECOM at Seton Hill, the Daily Crime Log is located in the office of the Seton Hill University Police Department.
-Requests to view the document can be made to any police or security officer on-duty in the office during hours when the building is open for business.
+The Daily Crime Log is available for review in LECOM Department of Police and Security Offices in Erie, Bradenton, DeFuniak Springs, and Elmira.
+At LECOM at Seton Hill, the Daily Crime Log is available in the office of the Seton Hill University Police Department.
+Requests to view the document can be made to any police or security officer on duty in the office during hours when the building is open for business.